nanocurrency/nano-docs/docs/running-a-node/configuration-https.md

 OpenSSL must be installed.
 When running cmake initially, you may need to set `-DOPENSSL_ROOT_DIR` as well, depending on your system.

+Support for secure WebSockets (`wss://`) is also available as of V23.0.
+See [Secure Websockets](../integration-guides/websockets.md#secure-websockets) for details.

 ## Configuration
 The following section in `config-rpc.toml` enables TLS: